Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 ## Decompiling Zinio app

-I usually start with reversing the API, but this time I changed the process and started with decompiling the app first, because trying to decrypt the files is way more fun.
+I usually start with reversing the network API, but this time I changed the process and started with decompiling the app first, because trying to decrypt the files is way more fun.
 Zinio [app](https://www.microsoft.com/en-us/store/p/zinio/9wzdncrfj34b) targets